Hurdles and challenges of urbanization: Key areas for sustainable urban development – Image: Xpert.Digital

 1. Sustainable energy supply

 The use of renewable energies, such as photovoltaics, can help make cities less dependent on fossil fuels.
-Solar energy is a promising solution, especially in sunny regions, to meet the energy needs of cities in a sustainable manner.
+Solar energy is a particularly promising solution in sunny regions for sustainably meeting the energy needs of cities.
 Wind energy and biomass could also play an important role.

 2. Green spaces and parks

 Green spaces in cities are not only important for aesthetics, but also for the well-being of residents.
-They offer a retreat from the hustle and bustle of the city and improve air quality.
-They also contribute to cooling urban heat islands and help mitigate the consequences of climate change.
+They offer a refuge amidst the hustle and bustle of the city and improve air quality.
+Furthermore, they contribute to cooling urban heat islands and help mitigate the effects of climate change.

 Suitable for: